KmBKeef/CSVtoSRT/readme.md

 # A tool to convert CSV files into SRT

-CSV file(input) should look like the following:
+CSV file structure (input) should look like the following:

 | ID | start time   | end time    | "Subtitle"                          |